stephomi/nomadsculpt.com/manual/docs/files.md

 ## Autosave

-If you enable autosave, you can setup a timer so that a popup will appear at regular interval.
+If you enable autosave, you can set up a timer so that a popup will appear at regular intervals.
-The reason why Nomad doesn't save in background is because 3d files can be pretty big so it can induces a signifant lag while you are sculpting.
+The reason why Nomad doesn't save in background is because 3d files can be pretty big so it can induce a significant lag while you are sculpting.

-Additionally, to avoid out-of-memory issue the scene is typically compressed before the saving operation.
+Additionally, to avoid out-of-memory issues the scene is typically compressed before the saving operation.
 This compression/decompression will slow down the save operation as well.

 ## Import